PostgreSQL Connector

 |---|---|---|

-| Cursor Field | A field that is used to track new results.
-If your table has an auto incrementing integer ID, you can use the ID.
-If it has a 'created at' or 'updated at' timestamp, you can use those.
-Each time this trigger runs, it checks for records with values that are greater than the largest value from last time it was run. | updated_at |
+| Cursor Field | The column used to track new results.
+If the table has an auto incrementing integer ID, that ID can be used.
+If it has a 'created at' or 'updated at' timestamp, those can be used.
+Each time this trigger runs, it checks for records with values greater than the largest value from the last run. | updated_at |

 Actions